-The command "jbackup" accepts all the parameters detailed above ("month", "level" and "filter") and adds the following required parameter:
+The command jbackup accepts all the parameters detailed above (month, level and filter) and adds the following required parameter:

-bksid (Required) Using the parameter "bksid", which contains the ID of a completed backup, will display only the information related to this backup.
-For instance, you will find below a typical "-journal -jbackup" command and its output (please note the usage of the "filter" parameter):
+Using the parameter bksid, which contains the ID of a completed backup, will display only the information related to this backup.
+For instance, you will find below a typical -journal -jbackup command and its output (please note the usage of the filter parameter):

-arkc -journal -jbackup -D bksid=3b5316a0 filter=%L%S W080006 Start of backup: Savepack "dragon", Drivepack "Ecrix Autopak", Pool "VXA" W080006 Owner is "root" I080003 Adding savepack "dragon" I080010 Loading tape 'VXA_03' in drive 'ECRIX_2' W080006 Job has been aborted by 'root' The "start" and the "stop" commands of arkc are used only for the following Arkeia objects:
+arkc -journal -jbackup -D bksid=3b5316a0 filter=%L%S

+W080006 Start of backup: Savepack "dragon", Drivepack "Ecrix Autopak", Pool "VXA" W080006 Owner is "root" I080003 Adding savepack "dragon" I080010 Loading tape 'VXA\03' in drive 'ECRIX\2' W080006 Job has been aborted by 'root'

+10. The start and the stop commands of arkc

+The start and the stop commands of arkc are used only for the following Arkeia objects:

-• backup ("start" only)
+- backup (start only)

-• restore ("start" only)
+- restore (start only)

-• duplication ("start" only)
+- duplication(start only)

-• library ("start" and "stop")
+- library (start and stop)